 Scanning is free of charge and available at all library branches.

-Yes, but we assume no responsibility for personal equipment plugged into our electrical outlets.
+Yes.
+We assume no responsibility for personal equipment plugged into our electrical outlets.

 If you are not redirected to our WiFi welcome page, open your web browser eg. (Internet explorer, Chrome, Safari etc).

-Please consult staff if further assistance is required.
+Please consult staff for further help.